j2objc-contrib/j2objc-gradle/FAQ.md

 ### How do I develop with Xcode?

 The J2ObjC Gradle Plugin configures your Xcode project with [CocoaPods](https://cocoapods.org/).
-To take advantage of this, specify an `xcodeProjectDir` in your `j2objcConfig` per the Quick Start Guide.
+To take advantage of this, specify the directory that contains `PROJECT.xcodeproj` as the `xcodeProjectDir` in your `j2objcConfig` per the [Quick Start Guide](README.md#quick-start-guide).

 After running `j2objcXcode`, open the `.xcworkspace` file in Xcode.
 If the `.xcodeproj` file is opened in Xcode then CocoaPods will fail.
 This will appear as an Xcode build time error: